Prominent Chinese activist on trial, refuses to defend himself

 Xu taught law at a Beijing university and ran in a local election.
 He became prominent over a drive to abolish "custody and repatriation" powers, a form of arbitrary detention used by local governments to sweep homeless and other undesirables from the streets.
 The government scrapped the system in 2003.

-Xu has also campaigned for the rights of children from rural areas to be educated in cities where many live with their migrant worker parents.
+Xu has also campaigned for the rights of children from rural areas, who lack the required residence permit, to be educated in cities where many live with their migrant worker parents.

-(Additional reporting by Maxim Duncan and Michael Martina in Beijing, Venus Wu in Hong Kong and David Brunnstrom in Washington; Editing by Raju Gopalakrishnan)
+(Additional reporting by Maxim Duncan and Michael Martina, and Venus Wu in HONG KONG; Editing by Raju Gopalakrishnan)